Prakhar-Shri/HELP-International-NGO/README.md

 **Project Goal:**
 With the help of the data, using important socio-economic and health factors, finding out the most important countries in need of aid and list them for the NGO to take further action.

-We are going to majorly use **K-Means clustering** algorithm to get our answers!
+We are going to use **K-Means clustering and Hierarchical** algorithms to get our answers!